yasasdy/Face-Recognition/README.md

 # Face-Recognition
-This is a mini project done for the the course Visual Recognition @ IIITB
+This is a mini project done for the course Visual Recognition @ IIITB